Press "Enter" to skip to content

 Digestive Enzymes Are Important Too

 Digestive enzymes are proteins that are naturally produced by the body to help break down food in the digestive tract.2 They are vital for a healthy digestion system and absorption of nutrients.
 Animal Element’s NuTrack is “a source of nutrients that provide the proper levels of beneficial digestive bacteria to assist with the operation of your animal’s digestive system.
-NuTrack is one of the most-concentrated, high-quality digestive direct-fed microbial, yeast cultures, and enzymes products on the market.”
+NuTrack is one of the most concentrated, high-quality digestive direct-fed microbial, yeast cultures, and enzymes products on the market.”

 NuTrack contains 14 different amino acids and 7 vital minerals to make sure that your horse is getting every last nutrient out of their food sources, and they are able to properly digest them.
 Fun fact: horses on NuTrack have been reported to poop twice as much as horses that are not on it.
 This may not seem like a great benefit, since it means more work for you, but hear us out.